teia-community/teia-docs/wiki/Governance-on-Teia.md

 Finding the right balance is important to ensure that significant decisions require a broad consensus.
 One potential risk associated with a supermajority parameter set at, for instance, 70% is that a minority of 31% could block proposals indefinitely.
 This highlights the need for careful consideration and adjustment of the supermajority threshold to strike a balance between consensus and progress.
 The DAO administrator, a designated figure within the organization, has the power to change the supermajority parameters if necessary.
 This provides flexibility to adapt the decision-making process and requirements as the DAO evolves.

+### possible future escrow rule of TEIA for submitting DAO proposals

+In the Teia DAO voting system, the act of voting doesn't consume tokens.
+During the testing phase, creating proposals won't cost any tokens, but in the later official DAO, there might be a request for around 500 TEIA for each submitted DAO proposal (not poll) as escrow to prevent spam proposals.
+The Tokens will be sent to Teias Treasury if the DAO proposal fails to meet the quorum.
+The reasoning here would be to reduce spam proposals and avoid cluttering the UI with less important ones.

 ## ORG-Structure suggestions